PathMem: Toward Cognition-Aligned Memory Transformation for Pathology MLLMs: Method

 here $N$ denotes the total number of knowledge entities stored in LTM, $d$ is the shared embedding dimensionality with the multimodal backbone, and each $\mathbf{m}_i$ encodes a graph-aware knowledge representation learned from literature-grounded triples.
 The memory space $\bm{\mathcal{Q}}$ is fixed during inference and serves as an external, persistent knowledge reservoir.
 Given an input multimodal sequence $\mathbf{X} \in \mathbb{R}^{T \times d}$, we compute a normalized query representation $ \mathbf{q} = \bar{\mathbf{x}_t} \left( \|\bar{\mathbf{x}_t}\|_2 + \varepsilon \right)^{-1}, $ here $\mathbf{x}_t$ denotes the $t$-th token embedding, $\|\cdot\|_2$ is the Euclidean norm, and $\varepsilon$ is a small constant for numerical stability.
 The vector $\mathbf{q} \in \mathbb{R}^{d}$ summarizes the global semantic context of the current input. \textbf{\ding{165} Structured Memory Selection.} We define a relevance operator over the LTM space:

-In this formulation, $\bm{\mathcal{Q}}\mathbf{q}$ denotes the similarity between all memory tokens and the query, $\frac{1}{\sqrt{d}}$ is the scaled dot-product normalization factor, and $\bm{\mathcal{N}} \in \mathbb{R}^{N}$ is a structural masking vector that suppresses previously selected indices or enforces diversity constraints.
+In this formulation, $\bm{\mathcal{Q}}\mathbf{q}$ denotes the similarity between all memory tokens and the query, $\frac{1}{\sqrt{d}}$ is the scaled dot-product normalization factor, and $\bm{\mathcal{N}} \in \mathbb{R}^{N}$ is a structural masking vector that suppresses previously selected indices or enforces diversity constraints, we adopt a non-replacement top-$k$ masking strategy, where previously selected indices are assigned $-\infty$ in $\bm{\mathcal{N}}$ to prevent repeated selection and encourage diversity.
 The resulting vector $\bm{\mathcal{J}}$ represents a probability distribution over the entire memory bank, encoding query-conditioned relevance scores.
 To obtain a sparse WM, we apply top-$k$ selection: